magnuspedro/datadog-metric-export-test/README.md

 > [!NOTE]
 > **Disclaimer**: This project is a proof of concept and was created to show the best choice for heavy load metrics
 > sending to DataDog with Statsd.
+The methods employed for testing were not entirely accurate in accordance with the scientific convention.

 ## Testing With Micrometer